BernardQuatermass/exim-wiki/InformationGathering.md

 Using Exim for Real Time Information Gathering
 ==============================================

-Exim has a very powerful feature [ReadSocket](ReadSocket) tat allows Exim to send simple TCP/IP messages.
+Exim has a very powerful feature [ReadSocket](ReadSocket) that allows Exim to send simple TCP/IP messages.
 These messages can be accepted and stored for real time data processing.
 The idea is that multiple Exim installation that are processing email could, for example, send black